kubernetes/website/docs/user-guide/logging/overview.md

 The information above is only about application containers.
 There are several system components (for example, `kube-proxy`), which go around this mechanism and write directly to the files in `/var/log` directory in the host filesystem.
 These files are also rotated daily and based on size, but size retention for them is higher, `100MB` instead of `10MB`.

-System components use the [glog](https://godoc.org/github.com/golang/glog) logging library. Сonventions for logging severity for those components are described in [docs/devel/logging.md](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/docs/devel/logging.md).
+System components use the [glog](https://godoc.org/github.com/golang/glog) logging library.
+Conventions for logging severity for those components are described in [docs/devel/logging.md](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/docs/devel/logging.md).

 ## Cluster-level logging architectures